Log Splitter Safety

-You may be half-way into a cut when you notice an adjustment you forgot to make prior to starting.
+You may be halfway into a cut when you notice an adjustment you forgot to make before starting.

 Never make adjustments while operating the splitter.
-You could find your hand in the wrong place at the wrong time, or you might also damage the machine.
+You could find your hand in the wrong place at the wrong time or damage the machine.

 Turn off the splitter, and make your adjustment before restarting.
-The log isn't going anywhere, so you'll be able to finish where you left off.
+The log isn't going anywhere, so you can finish where you left off.

-Like we said at the beginning of this article, it's not wise to operate a log splitter behind your back while blindfolded.
+As we said at the beginning of this article, it's not wise to operate a log splitter behind your back while you're blindfolded.

 So take your time, pay attention, keep the kids away, wear protective safety gear, don't operate under the influence, don't overwork your back, stop when adjusting, clear your area, and read the instructions.